chadgauth/portfolio/src/content/blog/git-good.md

 }
 ```

-"By ensuring each function has a single responsibility, your code becomes more modular, maintainable, and testable.
-If it's too hard to test, it is doing too much"

-### Lesson 6: Complicated Logic Checks
+### Drill 6: Descriptive Logic Variables, Make It Clear!

-"Complex logic checks can be a headache," the Professor remarked.
-"They can lead to what we call 'Boolean Blindness', where the true intention behind a series of checks becomes murky."
+"Complex logic checks are a headache," the Colonel grumbled.
+"They can lead to 'Boolean Blindness'.
+Break it down, soldier!
+Use descriptive variables to make the intention clear."

 **Before:**